Roob19/seir-project-one-ruben/README.md

 # seir-project-one-ruben
+This project is for educational purposes only.

 My first project:

-This project is for eduactional purposes only.

 Corellian Spike

 Corellian Spike is a variant on Sabacc, a card game played throughout the fictional Star Wars Galaxy.
 The same card game and variation where Han Solo won the Milenium Falcon from Lando Calrissian on Vandor-1.

-`Corellian Spike uses a 62-card deck and two six-sided dice.
+Corellian Spike uses a 62-card deck and two six-sided dice.
 The deck comprises of:
-    10 green, circle suited cards, with values of 1-10.
+-    10 green, circle suited cards, with values of 1-10.
-    10 green, triangle suited cards, with values of 1-10.
+-    10 green, triangle suited cards, with values of 1-10.
-    10 green, square suited cards, with values of 1-10.
+-    10 green, square suited cards, with values of 1-10.
-    10 red, circle suited cards, with values of -10 to -1.
+-    10 red, circle suited cards, with values of -10 to -1.
-    10 red, triangle suited cards, with values of -10 to -1.
+-    10 red, triangle suited cards, with values of -10 to -1.
-    10 red, square suited cards, with values of -10 to -1.
+-    10 red, square suited cards, with values of -10 to -1.
-    2 uncolored cards, with the value of 0, Sylop(s).
+-    2 uncolored cards, with the value of 0, Sylop(s).
 -
-    The 2d6 are identical and comprise of six glyfs.`
+-    The 2d6 are identical and comprise of six glyfs.

 The objective of the game is to have a hand where the total value is as close to zero as possible.